asopinka/bolt-oauth/README.md

 ```

 ##### State Check
-You'll want to implement this function if you're doing a state check on OAuth to prevent XRSF attacks.
+You'll want to implement this function if you're doing a state check on OAuth to prevent XSRF attacks.
 If you're not already, you'll want to do this as a best practice.

 ```
 const oauthStateCheck = (oAuthState) => {